denisamihut/MovieTime/README.md

 - Glide library to display image views
 - using coroutines

+# Concepts
+- CardView?
+- Firebase?
+- use of binding in the project

 # Finished Tasks
 - group string values and refactor
 - change name of variables in layout files